chriteixeira/phantomjs-render-list/README.md

-# phatomjs-render-list
+# phatomjs-testing-utils
-Render a list of pages using PhatomJS
+Collection of simple scripts to execute visual tests in pages using PhantomJS